bartholomej/modx-essential-lexicon/README.md

-# MODx Essential Custom Lexicon
+# LexiconX for MODX
-Tiny custom lexicon for MODx Revolution includes essential words and phrases .) (alpha)
+Tiny custom lexicon for MODX Revolution includes essential words and phrases .)

-Lexicon includes:
+**Lexicon includes:**
 * Essential phrases (eg. More Info, View more, Hot news, ...)
 * Days of the week
 * Months